Updated July 29, 2023

 - As stated on the balance sheet, the historical Cost is the Cost at which one initially acquires an asset, liability, or equity.

 - The fair value represents a company’s assets at their current market worth, which differs from the original price.
 The former is distinct from the latter since it remains constant even if the asset increases in Value.

-- As it helps minimize asset overvaluation in a fluctuating market, the historical cost principle is one of the leading accounting methods for fixed assets under the US Generally Accepted Accounting Principles (GAAP).
+- The historical cost principle is one of the leading accounting methods for fixed assets under the US Generally Accepted Accounting Principles (GAAP).
+It helps minimize asset overvaluation in a fluctuating market.

 - Because one reports profit/loss after every quarter, fair value accounting adds volatility to accounting statements like balance sheets and profit and loss.
-Fair Value is commonly used, and both the standards, i.e., International Financial Reporting Standards (IFRS) and the US General Accepted Accounting Principles (GAAP), permit it.
+Fair Value is commonly in use, and both the standards, i.e., International Financial Reporting Standards (IFRS) and the US General Accepted Accounting Principles (GAAP) permit it.

 Head-to-Head Comparison Between Historical Value vs Fair Value (Infographics)

 Below is the top 6 difference between Historical Value vs Fair Value.

 Key Differences Between Historical Value vs Fair Value

 Let us discuss some of the major differences between Historical Value vs. Fair Value: